 Teenage grandchildren or great-grandchildren are most likely to be found on their smartphones sending text messages to their friends.
 Typed messages can be sent using messenger applications like Facebook or by sending email messages to loved ones’ email addresses.
 As with all things online, it is important to be careful and not respond to messages that seem way out of character for the person who supposedly sent them.
 Avoid opening file attachments if the person sending the message always won the Spelling Bee but can’t seem to put their words together in the message.

-Seniors may be limited by what they can do physically using tiny character keyboards on smartphones or lack a comfort level when it generally comes to technology, but the staff at Regency Jackson and their own grandchildren may be able to help them learn new modes of communication and accommodate their desire to, as the commercial used to say, reach out and touch someone.
+Seniors may be limited by what they can do physically using tiny character keyboards on smartphones or lack a comfort level when it generally comes to technology, but the staff at Regency Retirement Village of Jackson and their own grandchildren may be able to help them learn new modes of communication and accommodate their desire to, as the commercial used to say, reach out and touch someone.